 The hourly market price forecast was prepared for the OEB by Power Advisory LLC (Power Advisory).
-The forecast of the simple average market price for the 12 months from May 1, 2021 is \$17.61/MWh (1.76 cents per kWh).
-After accounting for the consumption pattern of RPP consumers, the average market price for electricity used by RPP consumers is forecast to be \$19.25/MWh (1.93 cents per kWh).
+The forecast of the simple average market price for the 12 months from November 1, 2021 is \$31.11/MWh (3.11 cents per kWh).
+After accounting for the consumption pattern of RPP consumers, the average market price for electricity used by RPP consumers is forecast to be \$33.75/MWh (3.38 cents per kWh).

 The combined effect of the other components of the RPP supply cost is expected to increase this per kilowatt-hour price.
 The collective impact of the other components is summarized by the Global Adjustment.
 The Global Adjustment reflects the impact of the NUG contract costs, which are above market prices at most times, the regulated prices for OPG's prescribed nuclear and hydroelectric generating facilities (the prescribed assets), which may be above or below market prices, and any remaining cost of supply contracts held by the IESO which generators have not recovered through their market revenues.
 The cost associated with CDM initiatives implemented by the IESO is also included.
-The forecast net impact of the Global Adjustment is to increase the average RPP supply cost by \$85.18/MWh (8.52 cents per kWh).
+The forecast net impact of the Global Adjustment is to increase the average RPP supply cost by \$68.78/MWh (6.88 cents per kWh).

 Another factor to be taken into account is that actual prices and actual demand cannot be predicted with absolute certainty; both price and demand are subject to random effects.
 Two adjustments are made to account for this forecast variance.
 A small adjustment is made to the RPP supply cost to account for the fact that these random effects are more likely to increase than to decrease supply costs during the forecast period.
-This "stochastic" adjustment was determined to be \$1.00/MWh (or 0.10 cents per kWh).
+This "stochastic" adjustment was determined to be \$1.00/MWh (or 0.10 cents per kWh) which is unchanged from the previous forecast.

-An additional adjustment factor is included in the RPP price to clear the expected balance in the IESO variance account as of April 30, 2021 over the 12-month period.
-The current balance, which represents an amount owing to RPP consumers, accumulated as RPP revenues over the past several months have exceeded supply costs.
-The variance is partially attributable to the COVID-19 pandemic which appears to have distorted, at least temporarily, the historical trends on which the supply cost forecast is based; typical factors such as weather variation, fluctuations in natural gas prices, and differences in other cost inputs also contributed to the surplus.
+An additional adjustment factor is included in the RPP price to clear the expected balance in the IESO variance account as of October 31, 2021 over the 12-month period.
+The expected balance, which represents a small amount owed by RPP consumers, accumulated as RPP revenues have fallen slightly below supply costs.
+Such variances are to be expected, as RPP costs and revenues vary from month to month, due to factors such as weather variation, fluctuations in natural gas prices, and differences in other cost inputs.